 NEW OPPORTUNITY FOR BETTER CARE FOR NURSING FACILITY RESIDENTS THROUGH ENHANCED COORDINATION EFFORTS

-CMS Announces New Initiative to Improve Care for Medicare-Medicaid Enrollees and Reduce Costly and Avoidable Hospitalizations
+CMS Announces New Initiative to Reduce Costly and Avoidable Hospitalizations Announcement of Request for Applications

-Nearly two-thirds of nursing facility residents are enrolled in Medicaid, and most are also enrolled in Medicare.
-Many are enrolled in both programs.
-These Medicare-Medicaid enrollees are among the most vulnerable individuals served by the programs and generally have the most complex health care needs.
-Research on these enrollees in nursing facilities found that approximately 45% of hospital admissions among those receiving either Medicare skilled nursing facility services or Medicaid nursing facility services could have been avoided, accounting for 314,000 potentially avoidable hospitalizations and $2.6 billion in Medicare expenditures in 2005.
-This new initiative works to prevent potentially avoidable hospitalizations by providing better, more cost-effective care in nursing facilities.
+Many nursing facility residents are enrolled in both the Medicare and Medicaid programs (Medicare-Medicaid enrollees).
+CMS research on Medicare-Medicaid enrollees in nursing facilities found that approximately 45% of hospital admissions among those receiving either Medicare skilled nursing facility services or Medicaid nursing facility services could have been avoided, accounting for 314,000 potentially avoidable hospitalizations and $2.6 billion in Medicare expenditures in 2005.